michaelmangelsdorf/myth/doc/ALU.md

   Just like in decimal: Add 6 to 5, and you need another 1 to the left, because it's greater than 9.
 That one is called the carry bit.
 ADDC stands for ADD and CARRY.
 This instruction is for when you are treating your bytes as "unsigned".

   In preparation for explaining the next instruction, think about this.
 Our example from before, 200+60=5 looks like this in hexadecimal: C8+3C=5, CARRY=1.
 So the result (05h) is "wrong" in a way.
-But in some other way, it just can't stand by itself, the carry is part of it.
+But in some other way, it only can't stand by itself, the carry must be part of it.
 So you can fix it by prefixing it with the carry: 105h = 255 + 5 = 260.

   The carry bit often comes into play when you have a 16-bit address, and add a small number to the low-order byte.
 If the carry bit is clear, you don't have to do anything to the high-order byte.
 But if it is set, you must increment the high-order byte by 1 to fix the address.
 The _U effect does this for you.
 Remember, when you store a number info _U, that number gets added to the B:O register pair.
 And although you are just adding a byte to O, the result may spill over into B, or underflow O. And _U has your back and updates B as required.